Kyle Tucker Player Props: Astros vs. Pirates

 Kyle Tucker At The Plate

-- Tucker has picked up an RBI in 45.5% of his games this season, with more than one RBI in 45.5% of his games.
-He has also produced three or more runs in one contest.
+- Tucker has an RBI in six of 12 games this year, with multiple RBI in five of them.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored at least one run three times this season (27.3%), including one multi-run game.
+- In four of 12 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.